okclm/Telemetry/README.md

 - When the player presses a specific key (Numeric keypad zero by default)

 The telemtry data is saved to a text file located in the mod's directory within the game's Mods folder.
 The filename is formatted as the name of the current game save followed by "_Telemetry.log".
+Any illegal characters in the save name are replaced with underscores.
-For example, if the name of the current game save is "FAR TERRITORY", the telemetry data will be saved in "FAR TERRITORY_Telemetry.log"
+For example, if the name of the current game save is "FAR TERRITORY", the telemetry data will be saved in "FAR_TERRITORY_Telemetry.log"

 ### Options